daboross/screeps-rs/README.md

 Eventually, this will be able to connect to both the [official server][screeps] and any [private server][screeps-os] instances run by users.

+Running:
+- If you're on Ubuntu 17.10+, or on another Wayland Linux: (see [glutin#949])
+  - install "libegl1-mesa-dev"
+  - soft-link `libwayland-egl.so.1` to `libwayland-egl.so` in your system's lib dir.
+On ubuntu:

+    ```
+    cd /usr/lib/x86_64-linux-gnu/
+    sudo ln -s libwayland-egl.so.1 libwayland-egl.so
+    ```

 Neighbor projects:

 - APIs: